On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: Communication Channel Estimation

 \section{Communication Channel Estimation}

-We now provide a channel estimator for the communication channel.
-We adopt the simplifying assumption that the BS has an instantaneous feedback link from the UE regarding its channel estimate, allowing for \ac{CSIT} in addition to \ac{CSIR}.
-This is practically achieved by scheduling an additional uplink pilot slot after the downlink one \cite {kama2024downlink}; we reserve the implementation of UL pilots for future work.
-It is also important to mention that the UE's time and space covariance matrices are assumed to be known.
-Each UE is associated with an $S$-stream pilot matrix denoted by $\boldsymbol{\beth}_k\in\mathbb{C}^{S \times \tau_\rmp}$.
-The first $\tau_\textrm{p}$ subcarriers of each coherence block are used to estimate the UEs' channels.
+We now provide a channel estimator for the communication channel. \review{ As stated in Sec. \ref{sys mod sec}, we operate under the instantaneous UE-feedback assumption, granting estimated \ac{CSIT} in addition to \ac{CSIR}.
+This allows us to focus on studying the gain of known temporal correlation over block fading, without explicitly modelling any feedback mechanism.
+In practice, \ac{CSIT} can be achieved by scheduling an additional uplink pilot slot after the downlink one \cite {kama2024downlink}: under moderate \ac{UE} mobility, the \ac{UL} and \ac{DL} estimates will follow a very similar trajectory.
+We reserve the implementation of this feedback mechanism for future work. } It is also important to mention that the UE's time and space covariance matrices are assumed to be known. the UE is associated with an $S$-stream pilot matrix denoted by $\boldsymbol{\beth}\in\mathbb{C}^{S \times \tau_\rmp}$: $\tau_\textrm{p}$ subcarriers of each coherence block are used to estimate the UEs' channels.
 We assume that during pilot transmission, the BS uses the same precoding matrix for all the subcarriers within the same block; we can thus drop the $v$ index for the rest of this sub-section and derive the channel estimator of an arbitrary coherence block.
-Let us consider the arbitrary pilot slot $\iota$, the signals received by UE $k$ on all the $\tau_\rmp$ subcarriers used for channel estimation can be written as
+Let us consider the arbitrary pilot slot $\iota$, the signals received by the UE on all the $\tau_\rmp$ subcarriers used for channel estimation can be written as